djey47/pi-control/README.md

 pi-control
 ==========

-Set of web-services to control/monitor ESXi hypervisor from always-ON device (e.g. Raspberry Pi)
+Set of web-services to control/monitor ESXi hypervisor from a linux-based, always-ON device (e.g. Raspberry Pi)

 Configuration: